browserstack/xunit-browserstack/README.md

 ## Run Sample Build
 * Clone the repo
-* Open the solution `NUnit-BrowserStack.sln` in Visual Studio
+* Open the solution `XUnit-BrowserStack.sln` in Visual Studio
 * Build the solution
 * Update `browserstack.yml` file with your [BrowserStack Username and Access Key](https://www.browserstack.com/accounts/settings)
 ### Running your tests from CLI